albertdiones/coding_10min_a_day/README.md

 TO be reviewed(some from AI)

+declare 5 integers and output each of the digits in each integer in each line

 34. reverse string using built in function(s)
 35. reverse string using loop by character iteration